ArielRin/EhMikeEdit/NFT Staking Security Audit.md

 - **Risk**: Reentrancy attacks occur when an external contract repeatedly calls back into a vulnerable function, potentially draining funds or causing incorrect state changes.
 - **Mitigation**: The contract uses OpenZeppelin's `ReentrancyGuard`, which ensures that critical functions (`deposit`, `withdraw`, `emergencyWithdraw`) are protected from reentrancy attacks.
-  - **Recommendation**: The existing implementation is safe and follows best practices.
+  - **Recommendation**: The existing implementation is secure and follows best practices.
 No further changes needed for reentrancy protection.

 **Rating**: ✔️ Secure